Phrachomklao Hospital: History

 Initially, when King Mongkut constructed the Phra Nakhon Khiri palace in 1861, he allowed a small missionary team to set up within the town below the palace.
 The first hospital operated by the missionaries opened in 1880 near Wat Noi and operated until 1934.
-In 1929, the Thai Red Cross Society set up a small health station which remained as the only health station that served Phetchaburi between 1934 to 1951.
+In 1929, the Thai Red Cross Society set up a small health station which remained as the only health station that served Phetchaburi between 1934 and 1951.
 It still operates as The Red Cross Health Station 8 today.

 The current hospital began construction in 1948 and was named Phetchaburi Hospital.
 It was opened on 10 March 1951.
 It was renamed Phrachomklao Hospital on 2 March 1989 in commemoration of King Mongkut.
 It is currently a general hospital with a capacity of 447 inpatient beds as of 2022.